Space station supplies launched, 2nd shipment in 2 days

 The U.S. delivery will arrive at the orbiting lab Monday, a day after the Russian shipment.
 Among the 7,400 pounds (3,350 kilograms) of goods inside the Cygnus capsule: ice cream and fresh fruit for the three space station residents, and a 3D printer that recycles old plastic into new parts.

 Thanksgiving turkey dinners — rehydratable, of course — are already aboard the 250-mile-high outpost.
-The space station is currently home to an American, German and Russian.
+The space station is currently home to an American, a German and a Russian.

 There's another big event coming up, up there: The space station marks its 20th year in orbit on Tuesday.
 The first section launched on Nov.
 20, 1998, from Kazakhstan.